 2 – Prepare the holes and the ropes

-Contrary to my first thought, there was not only one hole in the ice but three.
-Linked by ropes, they are the minimum requirement in the case of an emergency.
+Contrary to my first thought, there were not only one but three holes in the ice.
+Linked by ropes, they are the minimum safety requirement in the case of an emergency.
 At Lioson Lake, the holes are kept open during all the winter.
 However, with an average ambient temperature of -10/-15°C, only a couple of days without activity is enough to freeze them up again.

 The dive briefing time was all about timing: not everyone can go in the water at the same time.
 The idea is to make a rotation of buddy teams: when one leaves the water, they become the surface security team until the next one is ascending.

-It is a serious issue to take care of, especially when you have an ice ceiling above you.
-Even by following every procedure like preparing and testing your equipment indoor and not breathing at all from your second stage once outdoor until being underwater, you can get this issue because not all regulators are equally performing in such conditions.
+It is a serious issue to consider, especially when you have an ice ceiling above you.
+Even by following every procedure like preparing and testing your equipment indoors and not breathing at all from your second stage once outdoor until being underwater, you can get this issue.
+Not all regulators are equally performing in such icy conditions.

-Most manufacturers offer special models for cold water: here this is not luxury but a requirement.
+Most manufacturers offer special models of regulators for cold water: here this is not luxury but a requirement.
 Mine is a special traveller model with a guaranteed range which goes down to 10°C. I actually take an extra security margin by not using it below 12/13°C, this is why I didn’t take my beloved regulator to this trip or when I went to Patagonia.
 Fortunately, recently manufacturers started to release light models for cold waters.
 (Update 2015: I’m now the happy owner of a Glacia regulator specially made for ice diving and the cold water version of the Core regulator which is incredibly lighter).

-To anticipate any problem underwater caused by first stage freezing, it is a requirement that your main regulator and your octopus are mounted on 2 different first stages which are themselves mounted on a tank with 2 separate valves.
+To anticipate any problem underwater caused by first stage freezing, you need to mount your main regulator and your octopus on 2 different first stages which are themselves mounted on a tank with 2 separate valves.
 In case of a free flow, you can simply close one, and keep breathing from your octopus, with eventually an extra attempt 1 minute later to reopen the valve and try breathing again from your main regulator.

-One efficient tip to avoid to freeze your first stage is once you get in the water, lie on your back so you have your first stage immersed in the water.
-Wait a couple of minutes as the temperature of the water is usually warmer than the air (yes 3°C can be warm sometimes!).
+One efficient tip to avoid freezing your first stage is once you get in the water, lie on your back to have your first stage immersed in the water before the descent.
+Wait a couple of minutes as the temperature of the water is usually warmer than the air.

-The magic of the icy glow in crystal clear water
+The magic of ice diving in crystal clear water

-The vast ice ceiling with shades of blue, green and black spots of accumulated bubbles of air is a playground for many divers: some play with their buoyancy skill walking upside down on the ice.
-Besides, the water is so pure and clear that you completely forget that you are underwater with a temperature between 1 and 3°C, comfortably floating in your warm undergarment, dry suit and especially the dry gloves which make a big difference.
+The vast ice ceiling with shades of blue and black spots (bubbles of air imprisoned in the ice) is a playground for many divers: some play with their buoyancy skill walking upside down on the ice.
+Besides, the water is so pure and clear that you completely forget that you are underwater with a temperature between 1 and 3°C, comfortably floating in your warm undergarment, drysuit and especially the dry gloves which make a big difference.

 Depth is not the goal here.
 Being 32 meters deep, Lioson Lake is mostly silty and rocky at the bottom so the most interesting part is just below the ice.
 Still, we made it down to 15 m deep.
-It not so easy to keep neutral buoyancy at 2/3m deep with a neoprene dry suit filled with think undergarment.
+It is not so easy to keep neutral buoyancy at 2/3m deep with a neoprene drysuit filled with thick undergarments.
 Besides, altitude changes dramatically the gradient of pressure.

-Being a fisherman leisure base in the summertime, Lioson Lakes offers a bit of fauna action thanks to the schools of beautiful rainbow trout and red belly char.
+Being a fishing base in the summertime, Lioson Lakes offers some aquatic action thanks to the beautiful rainbow trouts and red belly chars.
 It was surprising to see them on the way back to the surface as they get attracted by the light coming from the hole in the ice.

-After a sufficient dive time of 20 minutes, with an elegant exit imitating the most ungainly seal, you still have to stand on your leg and walk back in the snow to change inside!
-On the positive side, you can’t find a better excuse than ice diving to enjoy a delicious Swiss cheese fondue without remorse!
+After a sufficient dive time of 20 minutes, with an elegant exit imitating the most ungainly seal, you still have to stand on your leg and walk back in the snow to change inside.
+But when you think about it, there is no better excuse than ice diving to enjoy a delicious Swiss cheese fondue without remorse!

-2 weeks later, I received by post my ice diving certification card and I think this will remain the scuba diving certification I’m the proudest of!
+Two weeks after ice diving in Switzerland, I received by post my ice diving certification card and I think this will remain the scuba diving certification I’m the proudest!

 PIN IT FOR LATER